IUDataStructuresCourse/course-web-page-spring-2025/lectures/deduce-programming.md

 ## Assert

-To check whether the result of an expression produces `true`, use the `assert` statement.
+To check whether the result of an term produces `true`, use the `assert` statement.
-It will halt with an error if the expression produces `false`.
+It will halt with an error if the term produces `false`.

 ```{.deduce^#assertR4}
 assert r4